| Tracing your ancestors

 who was descended from well known lairds in Aberdeenshire

 and accepted as kin by the then head of the family.
+I really recommend the introduction to Debrett's "Guide

 to Tracing Your Ancestry" by the late Sir Iain Moncreiffe